mission of this program is to provide hands-on instruction in all

 Times: On campus classes on Fridays (4:05 pm - 7:05 pm) , and field trips on Saturdays (10:00 am - 1:00 pm)

-1&2 credits: on-campus lectures with access to blackboard materials (No field trips)
+1&2 credits: on-campus lectures with access to blackboard materials (No field trips or hands-on project)

-3 credit: on-campus lectures with access to blackboard materials hands on in-lab & field trip sessions (No service learning project).
+3 credit: on-campus lectures with access to blackboard materials hands on in-lab & field trip sessions (No hands-on project).

-4 credit: on-campus lectures w/access to Blackboard materials, hands on in-lab & field trip sessions, service learning project in partnership with a community partner (contact the lead instructor if you opting for this option)
+4 credit: on-campus lectures w/access to Blackboard materials, hands on in-lab & field trip sessions, hands-on project in partnership with a community partner engaged in related work

-5 credit (special permission of lead instructor required): Same as in credit 4 except extra 1 credit hour for the service learning project.
+5 credit (special permission of lead instructor required): Same as in credit 4 except additional 1 credit hour for the hands-on project.

-6 credit (special permission of lead instructor required): Same as in credit 4 except extra 2 credit hours for the service learning project.
+6 credit (special permission of lead instructor required): Same as in credit 4 except additional 2 credit hours for the hands-on project.